marius2347/Game-Status-Hub-Using-PHP-SQL-JS/readme.md

 ## Description
 **GamesTP** is a web application designed to help users catalog and track the progress of their video games.
-By uploading game titles, avatars, wallpapers, and trailer links, users can see at a glance which games they have finished, which are unfinished, and which they have just played.
+By uploading game titles, avatars, and trailer links, users can see at a glance which games they have finished, which are unfinished, and which they have just played.
 The site features:
 - A modern, YouTube-inspired dark theme with responsive design (desktop and mobile).
 - Fuzzy groupings of games by status: “Story Completed,” “Story Not Completed,” and “Just Played.”
 - A search bar to quickly locate any game in the collection.